AndyGuffey/mongo-auction-cli/README.md

 This CLI tool allows team members to easily:

-- Seed MongoDB with sample auction items
+- Seed MongoDB with sample auction items (CLI)
-- Clear existing data from the database
-- _(More functionality to be added)_
+- Add and delete auction items (CLI)
+- Search for items using various criteria (API)
+- Find similar items (API)

 Each auction item contains the following fields: